pieeg-club/ardEEG/README.md

 >[!CAUTION]
 > The device must operate only from a battery - 5 V. Complete isolation from the mains power is required.!
 The device MUST not be connected to any kind of mains power, via USB or otherwise.
-> Power supply - only battery 5V, please read the datasheet!!!!!
+> Power supply - only battery 5V

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=DIY%20Brain-Computer%20Interface%20PIEEG%20&url=https://github.com/Ildaron/EEGwithRaspberryPI&hashtags=RaspberryPI,EEG,python,opensource)